 Kerala is surrounded by the Western Ghats that cradle majestic tea, coffee and spice plantations on one side.
 The other side is hemmed with a 600km Arabian sea shoreline.
 If you want to experience the best of both worlds, Kerala is the place for you.
 Head to this south Indian state to conquer the rugged mountains and relax on the sunny beaches.

 Kerala is also home to some indigenous wildlife such as elephants, monkeys and tigers.
 The Eravikulam, Periyar and Wayanad national parks are well-known for housing various wild animals.
 Kerala tourism allows travellers to venture into these national parks and sanctuaries and commune with nature.

 Being a tropical state, Kerala is humid throughout the year.
 For the ones who don’t mind some sweat, Kerala is open to them throughout the year.
-If you want to avoid the humidity and warm climate, December to February is the best time to take the Kerala tour.
-This is also the time when most tourists flock to this southern heaven.
+If you want to avoid the humidity and warm climate, December to February is the best time to take the kerala tour.
+This is also the best time to visit Kerala when most tourists flock to this southern heaven.

 The heat and the humidity start getting intense from the month of March.
 Monsoon clouds usually show up by the end of May or from the first week of June.
 The monsoons usually retreat by October.
 Travellers with a passion for monsoon adventures usually like to trek during the onset of monsoons, or in October.

 Though summer is not the most popular season for Kerala tourism, the locals enjoy the warm season with a number of traditional festivals such as Maha Shivratri and Vishu.
 Maha Shivratri is the moonless night in March when lord Shiva’s worshippers pray all night.
 Vishu is a festival of lights and fireworks celebrated in mid-April.
 All in all, decide about your Kerala tour depending on which hue of Kerala’s climate you’d like to experience.